 How to Negotiate Salary for Your Next Career Move

-- Before you negotiate your salary take a look at market rates and industry standards to ensure your salary proposal is realistic.
+- Before you negotiate your salary study market rates and industry standards to ensure that the salary you request is reasonable.

-- Maintain a positive mood throughout the conversation, and engage in active listening.
+- Maintain a positive tone throughout the conversation, and make sure you are listening actively.

 Do your research